JPMorgan Chase: Leadership

 Jamie Dimon is the chairman and CEO of JPMorgan Chase.
 The acquisition deal of Bank One in 2004, was designed in part to recruit Dimon to JPMorgan Chase.
 He became chief executive at the end of 2005.
 Dimon has been recognized for his leadership during the 2008 financial crisis.
 Under his leadership, JPMorgan Chase rescued two ailing banks during the crisis.

+In June 2026, JPMorgan Chase named Doug Petno and Troy Rohrbaugh, co-CEOs of its Commercial & Investment Bank, as co-presidents of the company, in a move widely viewed as part of CEO Jamie Dimon's succession planning process.
+The company also announced that Marianne Lake, CEO of Consumer and Community Banking, would retire from the company after more than 25 years.